amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 - mechanisms to handle excess calls.

 This article
-- explains **a few concepts** that are needed to understand the article such as action batches and configuration templates.
+- explains **important concepts**, such as action batches and configuration templates, that are needed to understand the article.
-- provides the **rate limits** at an organization level and source-IP address level.
+- lists the **rate limits** for organizations and IP addresses.
 - shows you **how to detect** when these rate limits are breached using the `429` status code.
-- show you **how to recover gracefully** to keep your application running.
+- shows you **how to recover gracefully** to keep your application running.
-- provides **best practices** for provisioning and monitoring a network that avoids a rate limit breach.
+- provides **best practices** for provisioning and monitoring a network and avoid a rate-limit breach.
 - provides **troubleshooting tips** to pinpoint and resolve the root causes of a rate-limit breach.